rundeck/docs/docs/upgrading/upgrading-to-5.0.md

 The Runner can be downloaded from `https://[URL]/api/{api_version}/runnerManagement/download/{token}`

 **Using docker container:**
-It can be updated by using the new docker image `rundeckpro/runner:5.0.1-20240115`
+It can be updated by using the newest docker image.  (example `rundeckpro/runner:5.0.1-20240115`)

 Once you have downloaded the latest version, follow these steps to update the Runner instance:

-1. stop the runner
+1. Stop the runner
-2. replace the installed version with the newest version
+2. Replace the installed version with the newest version
-3. restart the runner.
+3. Restart the runner.

 The Runner version can be checked in the Runner Management page by accessing the runner details.